What is the TIMEVALUE Function?

 As a worksheet function, the TIMEVALUE Function can be entered as part of a formula in a cell of a worksheet.

-To understand the uses of TIMEVALUE, let’s consider few examples:
+To understand its uses, let’s consider a few examples:

 Let’s see the results we get in various text representations.
 The TIMEVALUE Function is used to convert text representations of times into decimal values that can be understood as times in Excel.

 The results we get in a spreadsheet are shown below:

 Cell A2 shows time in PM so the decimal returned for 8.30 pm, whereas in the next row, the decimal returned is for 8.30 am for the time in AM.

 The value in cell A6 is a date and time.
 In this case, the TIMEVALUE function ignored the date part of the value and just used the time portion.

 If we wish to calculate the difference between 8.30 PM and 8.30 AM, we can use the formula =TIMEVALUE(“8:30 PM”) – TIMEVALUE(“8:30 AM”).
 The result we would get is below: